filecoin-project/devgrants/rfp-proposals/rfp-valist-on-near.md

 * A NEAR-native, AssemblyScript package registry smart contract that provides role-based access control, package namespacing, and versioning.

 * A Golang SDK for the RPC APIs will be developed to enable Valist to support the protocol.
-This can become a `near-api-go` implementation, and can bring in many Go developers into the NEAR ecosystem.
+This can become a `near-api-go` implementation, and has the potential to bring many Go developers into the NEAR ecosystem.

 * Making the `nearcore` binaries available on Valist/IPFS/Filecoin.
 This requires some participation from the `nearcore` team to add the `valist publish` command to their release pipeline, or accept a PR with the changes.

-* Updating NEAR documentation to include option for installation via Valist/IPFS/Filecoin.
+* Updating NEAR documentation to include an option for installation via Valist/IPFS/Filecoin.

 ## Development Roadmap